yasseryehya/basic-install-with-xcat/README.md

 - `makedhcp -n`
 --> I got this: No dynamic range specified for 192.168.121.0.
 If hardware discovery is being used, a dynamic range is required.
 - `makedhcp -a`

+# deployment
+- power on the compute node
+- OS installation starts on the memory (diskless) and login prompt appears
+- Issue when compute node had less than 2 GB of RAM. solved by using RAM >= 3 GB

+# backup xcat database
+storing a backup copy of xcat DB so it can be restored later if needed
+- `mkdir ~/Documents/xcat-backup`
+- `dumpxCATdb -p ~/Documents/xcat-backup`
+- restoring data can be done with `restorexCATdb -p <path_to_the_saved_database>`